 - Follow up on your in-person and phone conversations with an email.
 “Dear so and so, I just want to make sure that we are on the same page with what we discussed today about my child.
 We decided….” and list it.

 - If you submit an email reiterating a phone conversation or an in-person conversation, and the person does not dispute it, it stands as truth.
 This is important should you find yourself in Due Process!

-- Again, another plug for the IEP organizer to help you manage your many thoughts and communication during the IEP process.
+- Another plug for the IEP Toolkit to help you manage your many thoughts and communication during the IEP process.